ITfoxtec/FoxIDs/docs/logging.md

 # Logging

 FoxIDs default log errors and events including the time and the client IP address.

+The two support log options `Settings:Options:Log` is:

+- `Stdout` which logs to the console output.
+This log options is used for Deploy / Kubernetes deployment.
+- `ApplicationInsights` which sends logs to [Application Insights](#application-insights) and the logs can subsequently be view in FoxIDs Control.

+## Application Insights

-The logs are sent to Application Insights which is part of the FoxIDs cloud instance.
+The logs are sent to Application Insights which is part of the FoxIDs cloud deployment.

-## Usage
+### Usage

 FoxIDs usage can be searched in [FoxIDs Control Client and API](control.md).